Ultima Forever: Quest for the Avatar: Development

 new free-to-play online was going to be announced on July 12, 2012.
 Later that day, the official Facebook page became active, and the official website was updated to a new design, with a brief description of the game, and a link for Beta applicants.

-Paul Barnett revealed on Twitter that the game would be announced at San Diego Comic-Con International.
+Paul Barnett revealed on Twitter that the game would be announced at San Diego Comic-Con.

 Reception

 Reception for the game ranged from mixed to negative.
 Most reviewers criticized the microtransaction system used.

 Forbes gave it a 6 out of 10 rating.

 Touch Arcade gave it three out of five stars.

 Eurogamer gave it a rating of 2 out of 10, calling it 'a game built for idiots, a Cow Clicker with a beard'.